Market Research

 - Most actionable

-- Segment 1: Busy professionals who want quick workouts
+- Segment 1: busy professionals who want quick workouts

-- Segment 2: Enthusiasts who want detailed tracking
+- Segment 2: enthusiasts who want detailed tracking

-- Segment 3: Beginners who need guidance
+- Segment 3: beginners who need guidance

-Different segments = different products
+Different segments mean different products.

 Choosing Your Segment